Why 24/7 Network Monitoring Is the Silent Guardian of Your Business

 Using default passwords makes it easy for hackers to access your system.
 Develop a plan to update the password frequently to ensure your devices are always protected.

-Make sure your employees understand what a strong password looks like, urge them to follow your company’s password policy, and utilize two-factor authentication on their work devices to stay on the same page.
+Make sure your employees understand a network security checklist for small business, what a strong password looks like, urge them to follow your company’s password policy, and utilize two-factor authentication on their work devices to stay on the same page.

 4. Firewalls